Thank you for signing up to . You will receive a verification email shortly.

 - Her Majesty's housewarming gift was selected from a royal art collection thought to be worth millions.

-- In other royal news, Kate Middleton’s one tragic regret behind her engagement to Prince William was revealed.
+- In other royal news (opens in new tab), Kate Middleton's one tragic regret behind her engagement to Prince William was revealed (opens in new tab).

 The sweet cottage on Her Majesty's Windsor estate became the pair's abode in 2019 and the Queen gave them a very special housewarming present